platformio/platformio-docs/boards/ststm32/nucleo_l412kb.rst

     * - Name
       - Description

-    * - :ref:`framework_mbed`
-      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
-It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
-In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.

     * - :ref:`framework_stm32cube`
       - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency.